gokceoguzerenler/cis530_sp2021/homework/perspectives/perspectives.md

 In questions like _Should uniforms be required in schools?_, users are seeking multiple perspectives on a topic.
 Ideally, we should organize potential answers to such perspective-seeking queries into two sets: perspctives that support an idea, and perspectives that refute it.

-As part of his PhD research, your TA Sihao built a demonstration search engine called [PerspectroScope](https://perspectroscope.seas.upenn.edu/).
+As part of his PhD research at Penn, Sihao Chen built a demonstration search engine called PerspectroScope.
 Given a __claim__ as input, PerspectroScope will look for potential __perspectives__ on the web, and use classifiers trained on a dataset called [Perspectrum](https://cogcomp.seas.upenn.edu/perspectrum/) to decide whether each potential perspctive is __relevant__ and whether it is __supports__ or __opposes__ the claim.
 Here's an example of Sihao's search engine organizes perspectives related to animal rights:

 <div class="text-center">
 <img src="perspectrum_eval_setting.png" alt="An overview of how a search engine could classify perspectives." class="img-fluid" width="500px"  />
 </div>

 Here is a [youtube video](https://www.youtube.com/watch?v=MXBTR1Sp3Bs) that demonstrates the functionality of the search engine.
-You are also welcomed to [try the search engine yourself](https://perspectroscope.seas.upenn.edu/).

 ### Learning Goals